-Over the last 7 years, The NLR has provided invaluable information on the epidemiology, operative techniques and functional outcomes for patients with ACL injuries.
+Over the last 9 years, The NLR has provided invaluable information on the epidemiology, operative techniques and functional outcomes for patients with ACL injuries.
 Many observations can be drawn from the data provided in this report.
-We had a total of 11861 ACLR patients between December 2012 and December 2019.
+The COVID-19 pandemic has caused significant reduction in the number of ACLR procedures in 2020 and 2021.
+Moreover, the time between ACL injury to surgery has doubled during the pandemic compared to previous years.
+We had a total of 14352 ACLR patients between December 2012 and December 2021.
 Men in their 20s were the predominant group of patients who underwent ACLR surgery.
 Sports injuries and specifically football injuries were the most common cause for ACL injury.
 Medial meniscus surgery was the most common associated procedure with ACLR surgery.
 Allograft was used in only 1% of patients who had ACLR procedures in the NLR.
 Four-strand hamstring tendon was the most frequently used autograft.
 AM portal drilling was the most common technique for femoral tunnel drilling while it was the outside-in technique for the tibial tunnel drilling.
 The Endobutton suspensory mechanism was the most common method for graft fixation in the femoral tunnel while interference screws predominated for tibial tunnel fixation.
-Patients who underwent ACLR surgery showed steady progress of their functional outcome score at six months, 1 year and 2 years postoperatively compared to their preoperative scores.
+Patients who underwent ACLR surgery showed steady progress of their functional outcome score at six months, 1 year, 2 years and 5 years postoperatively compared to their preoperative scores.